lum1n0us/wasm-micro-runtime/README.md

 The microservice model is also known as request and response model.
 One WASM application acts as the server which provides a specific service.
 Other WASM applications or host/cloud applications request that service and get the response.
 <img src="./doc/pics/request.PNG" width="60%" height="60%">

 Below is the reference implementation of the server application.
-It provides the room temperature measurement service.
+It provides room temperature measurement service.

 ``` C
 void on_init()